 2004 – 2018

 With the advent of the new millennium, Target decided on bold experiments.
-She presented a logo in which the rondel was record-breaking enlarged and moved up, while the inscription, on the contrary, became very small and ended up at the bottom.
+She presented a logo in which the rondel was record-breaking enlarged and moved up, while the inscription, by contrast, became very small and ended up at the bottom.
 In this version, the letters were repainted in the same shade of red used for the rings.

 2018 – today